 Your health care provider will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.

-If an invasive procedure such as a needle biopsy is to be done during the breast ultrasound, you may be asked to sign a consent form that gives permission to do the procedure.
+You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

 No fasting or sedation is required before the procedure.